deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/getting-started.md

 ## Index

-Index (noun)
+### Index (noun)

 As explained previously, an *index* is like a *database* in a traditional relational database.
 It is the place to store related documents.
-The plural of *index*is *indices*or *indexes*.
+The plural of *index* is *indices* or *indexes*.

-Index (verb)
+### Index (verb)

-*To index a document*is to store a document in an*index (noun)*so that it can be retrieved and queried.
-It is much like theINSERTkeyword in SQL except that, if the document already exists, the new document would replace the old.
+*To index a document* is to store a document in an *index (noun)* so that it can be retrieved and queried.
+It is much like the `INSERT` keyword in SQL except that, if the document already exists, the new document would replace the old.

-Inverted index
+### Inverted index

 Relational databases add an *index*, such as a B-tree index, to specific columns in order to improve the speed of data retrieval.
-Elasticsearch and Lucene use a structure calledan*inverted index*for exactly the same purpose.
+Elasticsearch and Lucene use a structure called an *inverted index* for exactly the same purpose.

 **By default, every field in a document is indexed (has an inverted index) and thus is searchable.
 A field without an inverted index is not searchable**

 ## Query

-Elasticsearch provides a rich, flexible, query language called the*query DSL*, whichallows us to build much more complicated, robust queries.
+Elasticsearch provides a rich, flexible, query language called the *query DSL*, which allows us to build much more complicated, robust queries.

 The *domain-specific language* (DSL) is specified using a JSON request body.